 Twitter: They don’t have a twitter account for Godrej Properties.

 Facebook:They are not very active on Facebook but they still have around 58000 followers.
-Below is a recent video post, which has decent responses and views.
+Below is a recent video post, which has received some responses and views.

 LinkedIn:They are active in LinkedIn with around 36000 followers.
-Compared to other social channels they are very much active in LinkedIn.
-Below is a post about demonetisation which had good engagements.
+Compared to other social channels they are more active on LinkedIn.

 Google+: They have an active Google+ account having 474 followers.